EpiphanySoft/oo/docs/Widget.md

     > MyClass ctor
     > MyDerived ctor

-The `ctor` implementations are called "top down" from the `Base` class to the derived-most class.
+The `ctor` implementations are called "top down" from the `Widget` class to the derived-most class.

 ### dtor

-As with `ctor` calls, the `Base` class ensures that the proper `dtor` calls are made.
+As with `ctor` calls, the `Widget` class ensures that the proper `dtor` calls are made.
 This saves derived classes from overriding `destroy` and remembering to call `super.destroy()` at the proper time.

 For example:

-    class MyClass extends Base {
+    class MyClass extends Widget {
         dtor () {
             console.log('MyClass dtor');
         }